 Do Medigap plans have a Maximum Out-of-Pocket in North Dakota?

-No, Medigap plans do not have a maximum out-of-pocket (MOOP) limit in North Dakota.
+Most Medigap plans do not have a maximum out-of-pocket (MOOP) limit in North Dakota.
+Thisis because they pay the majority of the costs related to your Medicare.
+Plans K and L have a MOOP.

 What is not covered by Medigap in North Dakota?